 ENDING CYCLES OF PREDATORY DEBT

 Graduates of high schools with guaranteed financial education are less likely to fall prey to high-cost predatory loans (such as payday loans) than their peers without guaranteed financial education.2

-Students and parents are asking for guaranteed financial education
+Students and adults are calling for guaranteed financial education in schools

-High school students and their parents overwhelmingly rank personal finance as the most useful high school course.
+High school students and adults overwhelmingly rank personal finance as the most useful high school course.

 of recent high school grads said they wished their schools placed more emphasis on personal finance, according to a 2019 Experian Consumer Finance Survey.3